N8-CIR/TORs/bede_support_group.md

 # N8 CIR Bede Support Group - Terms of reference

 ## Definition
-The Bede Support Group (BSG) is a subgroup of the N8 CIR PWG and is led by the RIE Theme Lead, RSE Theme Lead and the head of the on-site platforms group.
+The Bede Support Group (BSG) is a subgroup of the N8 CIR  [Project Working Group (PWG)](https://github.com/N8-CIR/TORs/blob/main/project_working_group.md) and is led by the RIE Theme Lead, RSE Theme Lead and the head of the on-site platforms group.
 The group supports Bede users in getting access and porting their codes to Bede, as well as other Bede-related queries.

 [A general overview of Bede governance can be found on this website.](https://n8cir.org.uk/supporting-research/facilities/bede/governance/)